 Screen and train employees

 A significant number of identity thefts start with a dishonest employee who gives personal information to an identity thief.
 To protect your business against internal fraud, consider background checks for employees who have access to personal information.
 There are companies who can complete these checks (including criminal background, references and education credentials) on your behalf.
-Consider conducting regular clearance checks for employees in high-risk areas (e.g. with employees' annual performance review) to ensure staff remain free of criminal records.
+Consider conducting regular clearance checks for employees who access high-risk areas and information.

 Make sure staff understands privacy information policies and how to ask customers for personal information, such as not asking for customer personal data in front of others, checking signatures, and keeping customer data under lock and key and in password-protected computer files.
 All confidential waste, including credit card information and photocopied ID documents must be shredded, preferably with a cross-cut shredder, to prevent dumpster diving.

 If information is compromised

 Create an action plan now for how to respond to a data breach.
 If identity thieves strike, or if information goes missing, an action plan will be invaluable in responding quickly to the breach.
 Fast action can help reduce potential damage, and it may help your business or organization to maintain its good reputation and avoid liability in a civil action.

 To respond to a data breach or loss of information, you need to follow two tracks at the same time: investigate the problem internally, and devise a plan for notifying people that a problem has occurred.
 Determine what information was stolen, when and how it occurred, and what you need to do to ensure that no other data is stolen or lost.

 Timing is critical since prompt notification might help prevent identity theft or at least mitigate the damage.
 If a small number of customers are affected, inform them in writing immediately.
 If a larger number are affected, you may want to determine a more efficient method for advising potential victims quickly.